 Do you have an idea to make your community more resilient, equitable, & sustainable?

 The Venture Fellows program is a 9-month hands-on experience – we invest in diverse innovators to pilot good ideas that help communities become more resilient in response to the impacts of climate change.

-Apply now to join a cohort in Los Angeles or Miami.
+Apply now to become a Venture Fellow in Los Angeles or Miami.